reductstore/reductstore/docs/http-api/token-authentication.md

 {% swagger method="post" path=" " baseUrl="/auth/refresh " summary="Refresh access token" %}
 {% swagger-description %}
-The client has to request an access token by using this method with a header
+The client has to request an access token by using this method with a header `Authorization` whith the value of the `RS_API_TOKEN` environment variable.

-`Authorization`

-which contains SHA256 hash of

-`RS_API_TOKEN.`

-The token must be a hexadecimal string.
 {% endswagger-description %}

 {% swagger-parameter in="header" name="Authorization" %}